Most people think Great God will come from the sky

 ‘A corner of a foreign field that is forever England.’

 ‘With a continual round of gaming, hunting, cricket tournaments, croquet, social visits, picnics and dinner parties, afternoons stretched into weeks.
 Expats awaiting keenly their Colman’s mustard, The Times and its crossword.
 Aging, second-rate colonial administrators sipping cocktails in the Cricket Club.
 Women wearing floral dresses, baking cakes, talking about sewing, petticoats in pink, baby blue, nursemaids, amateur dramatics and wrapping their lips around aperitifs on shady verandahs.
 Rather than mixing socially with us blacks this clinging to old ways has confined these whites into a narrow life that many of them find boring.
-This has never changed since they took over.’
+This has never changed since they took over.
+They are constantly floored by our endless attempts to break through their social barriers.’

 ‘All corners of Africa have seen the Western countries steal their land and resources.
 All over Africa today Western companies live off African lands and what’s under them.
 The only reason they’ve ever been interested in Africa is it’s resources.
 Minerals, ivory, gold, oil, gas, uranium, slaves.
 They pretend to the world they want to help but they only want to help themselves.
 Africa is full of wealth but it’s people see little of it.’